andreagrisafi/SALTED/README.rst

 3. Alan M. Lewis, Andrea Grisafi, Michele Ceriotti, Mariana Rossi, "Learning electron densities in the condensed-phase", *Journal of Chemical Theory and Computation* **17**, 7203 (2021)

-4. Andrea Grisafi, Alan M. Lewis, Mariana Rossi, Michele Ceriotti, "Electronic-Structure Properties from Atom-Centered Predictions of the Electron Density", *Journal of Chemical Theory and Computation* **19**, 4451 (2023)
+4. Andrea Grisafi, Alan Lewis, Mariana Rossi, Michele Ceriotti, "Electronic-Structure Properties from Atom-Centered Predictions of the Electron Density", *Journal of Chemical Theory and Computation* **19**, 4451 (2023)

 Installation
 ------------